Quantum Holonomy Fields: Quantum and Categorical Holonomy Fields

-In Definition \ref{definition_master_field_categorical}, we use the co-product structure $\free$ of the category $\mathcal{C}$ to state what gauge invariance and invariance by area preserving homeomorphisms of the plane mean.
-This is not compulsory as we should see now and further in the next section on the course of defining a categorical holonomy field.
+where ${\bar \Omega}: \mathcal{A} \to \mathcal{A} \free H$ is the right comodule morphism on $\mathcal{A}$, see Lemma \ref{lemma:lemmaomegabar} and the diagram in Fig. \ref{diag:co-action}.
+This will be explained in much detail in the next Section.
+Equation \eqref{eqn:strenghtened} trivially implies gauge-invariance property $\ref{gaugeinv}$. \end{remarque} In Definition \ref{definition_master_field_categorical}, we use the co-product structure $\free$ of the category $\mathcal{C}$ to state what gauge-invariance and invariance by area-preserving homeomorphisms of the plane mean.
+This is not compulsory as we should see now and further in the next section on the course of defining a categorical Holonomy field.